aplteam/Logger/README.md

 Instead of accepting the defaults you can also let the class create "yyyymm.log" files or even "yyyy.log".

-Note that the main method, `Log`, does not do any kind of fancy formatting.
+The main method, `Log`, does not do any kind of fancy formatting.
 It just accepts vectors of any kind as well as text matrices; performance is considered to be paramount.
 However, the method `LogError`  is different and does some formatting.

-Note that by default the class makes intense use of error trapping to make sure that neither `Log` nor `LogError` will ever effect the hosting application.
+By default the class makes intense use of error trapping in order to make sure that neither `Log` nor `LogError` will ever affect the hosting application.

 ## Encoding

-Note that for ANSI files with the Unicode version of Dyalog all non-ANSI characters are replaced by "?".

-Generally the encoding it determined by the interpreter.
-You can make sure that only ANSI chars are written to the log file by specifying "ANSI".
-"ANSI" might save you a bit space but normally not much since most characters in a log file are ANSI anyway.
+By default "ANSI" is used as encoding option when opening/creating a log file.
+The reason is that this might save some space but more importantly many tools for processing Log files are still not capable of dealing with UTF8 files.

 "ASCII" was an option in earlier version of `Logger`, when the Classic version of Dyalog was still supported.
-However, now it deprecated.
+However, now it is deprecated.
 You may still specify it, but it will be converted to "ANSI" internally anyway.

+For "UTF8" you may also specify "UTF-8" but it is converted into "UTF8".

 ## The methods